You may browse the workshops below. Click on the workshop title to see the description and bio of the presenter.

 Assorted canned pop, iced tea, table service

-Midwest Gardening for Butterflies
+4002 Midwest Butterflies

 What do Midwest butterflies need, how do they use gardens, and how can you create a garden for their benefit?
 These questions (and more) will be answered along with several handouts so you can make 2023 your best butterfly season yet.

-In a Moment…The Long & Winding Road
+4003 Long & Winding Road

 We will look at seasons of life in a garden, the ever changing landscape…gradually and peacefully, with adjustments along the way.
 Then, in a moment the landscape is forever changed…and finding the long and winding road back.

-How to Compete in a Hosta Show
+4004 How to Compete

 Anyone can enter a hosta show.
 Using slides and handouts, instructor will discuss how to select leaves and prepare containers, how to groom entries, what to do at the show, and discuss how entries are judged.